 At least one 4 – 10 day retreat with Work That Reconnects facilitator; read Coming Back to Life and Active Hope.

 Structure of Online program:

-A one year program with 11 monthly live interactive webinars and a closing weekend in California (with regional options for those unable to come to California).
-The webinars will follow the Spiral of the Work through the year-long course.
+A one year program with 12 monthly live interactive webinars.
+The program will follow the Spiral of the Work through the year-long course.
 Participants should plan to attend all monthly webinars (or viewing the recording if circumstances prevent you from attending one), complete homework assignments, and participate in a study/support groups between webinars.

 Topics will include:

 -WTR theory; systems thinking, deep time, the spiral, deep ecology, The Great Turning, confronting and exploring together current social, environmental, political, racial and spiritual crises.

 -Facilitating WTR practices; workshop design; principles of inclusive, respectful facilitation; group process.

 -Undoing oppression in all its forms, especially within the Work That Reconnects.